Home for Global Students

 Basically, tuition at Oxford and Cambridge is roughly the same.
 Oxford has more scholarship opportunities, depending on where you are from; however, if you have a disability, Cambridge will provide you with more financial support.

-Undergraduate students from the United Kingdom and other EU countries are eligible to apply for student financing from the UK government.
+Home students are eligible to apply for student financing from the UK government.
 These cover tuition fees and are eventually repaid after the student begins working and earning a specified amount.
 Full-time undergraduate UK students can also apply for supplementary loans and grants to aid with living expenses.

 Several other scholarships and financial aid schemes are available at Oxford and Cambridge as well.

-• At Cambridge, undergraduates from both UK and EU can apply for bursaries, and a variety of funding possibilities are available to students from all backgrounds.
+• At Cambridge, home undergraduates can apply for bursaries, and a variety of funding possibilities are available to students from all backgrounds.

-• As for Oxford, students can look for scholarships they might be eligible for based on their study and nationality on Oxford website.
+• As for Oxford, students can look for scholarships they might be eligible for based on their studies and nationality on the Oxford website.

 6. Oxford vs Cambridge: Admission Requirements

 Cambridge and Oxford are selective in accepting students.
-Here are the requirements.
+Here are the requirements for undergraduates.

 7. Oxford vs Cambridge: Acceptance Rate

-SIPCAL Three A grades at H2 AAAA at H2 Level or equivalent
+Singapore A-Levels AAA at H2 Level AAAA at H2 Level

 8. Oxford vs Cambridge: Location